Rannveig Aamodt

 Rannveig Aamodt (born 3 January 1984 in Molde, Norway) is a Norwegian rock climber.

+Early life

 Rannveig Aamodt was born on 3 January 1984 in Molde, Norway.
 At 22 years old, she became one of the youngest people to complete a 3,800-kilometer winter ski traverse of Norway, starting at the country's southernmost point (the lighthouse at Lindesnes) and ending 14 weeks later at the northernmost point on the mainland (Nordkapp).
 Aamodt began the unassisted journey in 2006 on her birthday with fellow adventurer Anne Grete Nebell.
 The pair was accompanied by two Greenland dogs, which helped them pull their supply-laden pulk.